seelabs/scratch_docs/xls-xchainbridge.md

 This transaction can only be used for XRP-XRP bridges.

 **IMPORTANT:** This transaction should only be enabled if the witness attestations will be reliably delivered to the destination chain.
-If the signatures are not delivered (for example, the chain relies on use accounts to collect signatures) then account creation will be blocked for all transactions that happened after the one waiting on attestations.
+If the signatures are not delivered, then account creation will be blocked until the one waiting on attestations receives its attestations.
 This could be used maliciously.
 To disable this transaction on XRP-XRP bridges, the bridge's `MinAccountCreateAmount` should not be present.

 _Note:_ If this account already exists, the XRP is transferred to the existing account.
 However, note that unlike the `XChainCommit` transaction, there is no error handling mechanism.
 If the claim transaction fails, there is no mechanism for refunds (except manually, via the witness signing keys on the door accounts' signer list).
 The funds are essentially permanently lost.
 This transaction should therefore only be used for account creation.